Jacinda Ardern rolls to reelection in New Zealand amid global praise for pandemic battle

 But that also would leave her carrying all the burden to revive New Zealand’s battered economy, hit by some of the world’s toughest pandemic lockdown rules and travel bans that gutted the critical tourism industry.

-A beaming Ardern, 40, opened her victory speech at the Auckland Town Hall with a greeting in Te Reo Maori, the indigenous language of New Zealand.
+A beaming Ardern, 40, opened her victory speech at the Auckland Town Hall with a greeting in Te Reo Maori, the Indigenous language of New Zealand.

 “Tonight New Zealand has shown the Labour Party its greatest support in at least 50 years,” she continued.
 “We will not take your support for granted and I promise you we will be a party that governs for every New Zealander.”